- What are human rights?

 Article 8 of the European Convention guarantees the right to private life, which the courts have interpreted to include the right to physical autonomy and integrity.

-The right to autonomy means that a woman’s consent must always be sought before performing any medical procedure.
+The right to autonomy means that a person’s consent must always be sought before performing any medical procedure.
 Failure to obtain consent violates Article 8, and may also violate the prohibition on inhuman and degrading treatment under Article 3.

-The European Court of Human Rights has held that the right to private life includes a right for women to make choices about the circumstances in which they give birth, including whether to give birth at home (Ternovszky v Hungary (2011); Dubska v Czech Republic (2016)).
+The European Court of Human Rights has held that the right to private life includes a right for women and birthing people to make choices about the circumstances in which they give birth, including whether to give birth at home (Ternovszky v Hungary (2011); Dubska v Czech Republic (2016)).
 See our factsheet, Choice of Place of Birth.

 The right to make choices about childbirth includes the right to decline any medical care at all.
 See our factsheet, Unassisted Birth.